data-henrik/ibmcloud-iam-keys-identities/README.md

    -H "Authorization: ${IBMCLOUD_TOKEN}" -H 'Content-Type: application/json' | jq
    ```

-### Use Python to investigate your API keys and service IDs
+### Use Python to investigate your API keys and the API keys for your service IDs

 1. Download and save the Python script:
    ```